-Being a Rich Bitch means living the life you want, but you’re not going to get what you want until you figure out what that is.
+Being in charge means living the life you want, but you’re not going to get what you want until you figure out what that is.
 I know, right: “Thanks Captain Obvious.”
 But these are big, serious questions.
 And that’s why I like to break them down into the basic components, or what I call the Three F’s: Finance, Fun and Family.
 We’ll take a look at each of these categories and make a plan for setting goals so you can maximize what you want from all three—and live the life you imagine.

 You might think you know what you want, but here’s a little exercise to see if you really do.
 See if you can answer these big-picture questions confidently:

 - What do you hope to get out of your career?
 What’s more important: the money or the work you do?

 - If you’re at the beginning of your career now, or even well on your way, what does your job look like in five years?
 In ten years?

 - Do you see yourself settling in one spot and buying your own home someday, or do you imagine a globe-trotting life of travel and adventure?

 - What do you like to do in your off hours?
 Alpine skiing every winter, karaoke with friends on Friday nights, or does a monthly book club float your boat?

 - Do you see yourself being married?
 Having kids?